muarshad01/Quran_Progress/quran_fazilat.md

 ***

 #### [Importance of Tilawat-e-Quran and Treatment Brain Disease | SSA Shah](https://www.youtube.com/watch?v=Q-BoK1oCfns)
-* Every letter of Quran has a power-and-force.
+* Every letter-of-Quran has a power-and-force.
 * When our Tonge strikes-our-Palate with a particuler-angle.
-* Vibration go to our Brain and activate Cells of our Brain.
+* Vibration go to our Brain and activate Cells-of-our-Brain.
 * Haroof-e-Muqatat = 14
 * Qaaf: Qalam & Qayamah
 * What time our blood pressure is maximum in 24-hrs